CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 responded to locally.
 The rest of the requests will be forwarded to the specified server (``10.0.1.1`` in this case).

-To use dnsproxy to forward queries to local Knot Resolver, make sure to `override its default port<https://knot-resolver.readthedocs.io/en/stable/daemon.html#kresd-socket-override-port>`_.
-The selected port can be specified in the ``address`` field like ``127.0.0.1@53000``.

 Module reference
 ----------------